 The first part of the refrigeration system, the compressor reduces the volume of gas or refrigerant causing high pressure which results in a temperature rise.
 Hot gas moves through to the condenser.

 The second part of the refrigeration system sometimes known as a heat exchanger.
 The condenser cools hot gas refrigerant via either air or water before compressing the gas to create a hot liquid.
 This then travels to a metering device.

-Commonly known as a multideck, these open fronted chillers offer multi-level tiered display for chilled produce.
+Commonly known as a multideck, these open-fronted chillers offer a multi-level tiered display for chilled produce.

 The method used to measure noise level, typically when equipment is in operation.
 May be displayed as dB.

 Any piece of commercial refrigeration where the contents are clearly on view.

 Energy Technology List (ETL)

 A continuously updated list which features all equipment eligible on the Enhanced Capital Allowance Scheme.